bindowscash/staking/README.md

 - All the contracts are public and verified on the blockchains, ensuring transparency and security.

 The vault is funded by 2 sources:
-- $BINDOWS volume: the token has a 1% buy tax and 3% sell tax, transferred automatically to the staking contract on each transaction.
+- $BINDOWS volume: the token has a 1% buy tax and 2% sell tax, transferred automatically to the staking contract on each transaction.
 Staking rewards reflect automatically within the dApp.
 - Mixing volume: whenever someone mix some tokens into the protocol (using one of the $BINDOWS mixing pools), half of the 1% fee taken from the deposits is transferred to the staking contract.

-So whenever someone buys, sells or mix $BINDOWS, a share of the transaction directly funds the stakers, thus allowing non-inflationary farming.
+So whenever someone buys, sells or mix $BINDOWS, a share of the transaction directly funds the stakers (BNB coins), thus allowing non-inflationary farming.

-The full source code of BindowsCash contracts is available in Staking.sol file.
+The full source code of BindowsCash contracts is available in BindowsVaultV2.sol file.
 Here is the official deployment address of the staking contract on BSC:

 ## BSC Mainnet